 If you are interested in attending the event please RSVP Ms Margo O’Dowd, Graduate Business Administrator, email [email protected]

-Bachelor of Business (Honours) in Business (Part Time)
+- Bachelor of Business (Honours) in Bachelor of Business (Hons)

 - Higher Diploma in Business in Management